Patterson leads No. 9 Kentucky women past Samford 88-54

-Patterson scored 13 points in the second half.
 Dre’Una Edwards finished with 15 points, Rhyne Howard scored 14 points and Blair Green had 10 for Kentucky.

 Andrea Cournoyer led the Lady Bulldogs (1-5) with 14 points.